NixWasHere/NebulaC2/README.md

 -- Open cmd in folder and run 'pip install -r requirements.txt'

+-- Change website domain to your database in cnc.py

--- Add username:password in logins.txt for many accounts
+-- Add username:password in sql database

 -- To add methods make a method.py script in "Commands" then add the command in main script "cnc.py"